-When 2° or 4° is selected and analyses are carried out at the individual level, you must select between two reference allele frequencies to compute the statistics (see § 6.1.1. for explanations):
+When analyses are carried out at the individual level, you can select between three options regarding reference allele frequencies to compute the statistics (see § 6.1.1. for explanations):

-- 1°) whole sample (i.e. pairwise coefficients are computed relative to the whole sample) - 2°) sample within category (i.e. pairwise coefficients are computed relative to the sample to which the pair of individuals belongs)
+- 1°) whole sample (i.e. reference = allele frequencies found in the whole sample) - 2°) unweighted average allele frequencies over categories (i.e. reference = mean of allele frequencies found in each category) - 3°) sample within category (i.e. reference = sample to which the pair of individuals belongs); option available only for pairs within categories or within a specified category.